ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 ## HTML

 HTML is enabled in this markdown compiler, so if you need to include something beyond the scope of what is provided, you can directly code it in.
-Check out the [Course Info](?linkfile=courseinfo) page to see an example
+Note that anyplace custom HTML is placed, the markdown renderer will **ignore**.

 # Conclusion